Swordfish: Fisheries

-Swordfish were harvested by a variety of methods at small scale (notably harpoon fishing) until the global expansion of long-line fishing.
+Swordfish were harvested by a variety of methods at a small scale (notably harpoon fishing) until the global expansion of long-line fishing.
 They have been fished widely since ancient times in places such as the Strait of Messina, where they are still fished with traditional wooden boats called feluccas and are part of the cuisine in that area.

 Swordfish are vigorous, powerful fighters.
 Although no unprovoked attacks on humans have been reported, swordfish can be very dangerous when harpooned.
 They have run their swords through the planking of small boats when hurt.
+Museums hold a number of fragments from large sailing ships with embedded swordfish rostra, in some cases piercing multiple layers of heavy wood and even copper cladding.
 In 2015, a Hawaiian fisherman was killed by a swordfish after attempting to spear the animal.

 Recreational fishing

 Recreational fishing has developed a subspecialty called swordfishing.
-Because of a ban on long-lining along many parts of seashore, swordfish populations are showing signs of recovery from the overfishing caused by long-lining along the coast.
+Because of a ban on long-lining along many parts of the seashore, swordfish populations are showing signs of recovery from the overfishing caused by long-lining along the coast.

 Various ways are used to fish for swordfish, but the most common method is deep-drop fishing, since swordfish spend most daylight hours very deep, in the deep scattering layer.
 The boat is allowed to drift to present a more natural bait.
 Swordfishing requires strong fishing rods and reels, as swordfish can become quite large, and it is not uncommon to use 5 lb or more of weight to get the baits deep enough during the day, up to 1500 ft is common.
 Night fishing baits are usually fished much shallower, often less than 90 m.
 Standard baits are whole mackerel, herring, mullet, bonito, or squid; one can also use live bait.
 Imitation squids and other imitation fish lures can also be used, and specialized lures made specifically for swordfishing often have battery-powered or glow lights.
-Even baits are typically presented using glow sticks or specialized deepwater-proof battery operated lights.
+Even baits are typically presented using glow sticks or specialized deepwater-proof battery-operated lights.